demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-resolve-threat
 ***
-Resolves threat using the threat ID.
+Resolves threats using the threat ID.

 #### Base Command